LuxsAtHome/CISC-486---Group-20/README.md

 Weekly meetings to discuss the project and assign tasks.

 ## 🌊Finite State Machine Implementation
 The finite state machine for the standard fish enemy currently contains four states.
-Tese states are FishIdle, FishPatrol, FishAttack, and FishChase.
+These states are FishIdle, FishPatrol, FishAttack, and FishChase.

 - While in the FishIdle state, the enemy does not move in any way.
 This is largely a transitory state, as the enemy will transition to either FishPatrol or FishChase almost immediately.